Neural Circuits and Mechanisms Underlying Chronic Pain

 The effective management of pain continues to be a major challenge for all societies in large part because pain treatments remain inadequate.
 A better understanding of the neural mechanisms that cause pain is critical if we want to identify and develop more effective treatments.

 Our laboratory studies the spinal dorsal horn, an area of the nervous system that plays a central role in somatosensation including both acute and chronic pain.
-Pain itself is an emotion produced by the brain, however, information critical for forming the percept of pain travels first through the spinal dorsal horn from the environment and from internal organs and tissues.
-Injuries and diseases can alter how the spinal dorsal horn processes this information leading to chronic pain.

 Neural Circuits Controlling Movement in Parkinson’s Disease.

-Our laboratory has identified a novel form of striatal plasticity that delays the onset of motor symptoms in a mouse model of PD for months.
-We are now focused on identifying the mechanism at the molecular, cellular and circuit levels.
-We are using proteomics, viral interventions, circuit mapping and in vivo calcium imaging to better understand this profound observation and to use it to develop a new treatment for PD.
+Our laboratory has identified a novel form of striatal plasticity that dramatically delays the onset of motor deficits in a model of PD.
+We are now focused on identifying the mechanism(s) underlying preserved motor function at molecular, cellular and circuit levels.
+We use proteomics, DREADDs, rabies tracing, functional circuit mapping and in vivo calcium imaging.